Chippewa Falls, Wisconsin

 Chippewa Falls is the birthplace of Seymour Cray, known as the "father of supercomputing", and the headquarters for the original Cray Research.
 It is also the home of the Jacob Leinenkugel Brewing Company, the Heyde Center for the Arts, a showcase venue for artists and performers; Irvine Park, and the annual Northern Wisconsin State Fair.
-Chippewa Falls is 15 mi from the annual four-day music festivals Country Fest and Rock Fest.
+Chippewa Falls is 15 mi from the annual four-day music festivals Hoofbeat and Rock Fest.